webprofusion/paypackage/README.md

 **Q: I gave my package to someone else to maintain, now they will make millions.**

 A: You can opt-in to receive your allocation as a contributor.

+**Q: My library was removed as a dependency from a popular package.
+I'm losing a lot of money.**

+A: This is an unfortunate side-effect of the model.

+**Q: My library was copied into a popular package so it's no longer a dependency.
+I'm losing a lot of money.**

+A: If your library license allowed this then there is likely nothing you can do except raise this publicly for the maintainers to morally defend.

 **Q: Most organizations won't pay.**